aattola/citybiker/README.md

 Journey filter by distance and time
-Search
+Search journeys

-Average time for a journey and average distance
+Average time for a journey and average distance [DONE]

+Tests

+Refactor for tests

+Finnish readme